dkapur17/brickbreaker/README.md

 13. The game is over either when the player loses all his lives or all breakable bricks in the game have been destroyed.

+14. A player can skip a level by hitting `s` at any point.

 ### Usage of OOP Concepts